Lost in translation: Exposing hidden compiler optimization opportunities: Introduction

 Compilers are at the heart of software development.
 Their primary goal is to increase software productivity.
-They are a key element of the software stack, providing an abstraction between high-level languages and machine code.
-The challenge now lies with the compiler engineers as they have to support a vast amount of architectures and programming languages and adapt to their rapid advances.
+They are a key software engineering tool, automating the translation from high-level languages to machine code.
+This sets a major challenge to compiler engineers as they have to support a vast number of architectures and programming languages and adapt to their rapid advances.
 To mitigate this, modern compilers, such as the LLVM~\cite{LattnerLLVM2004,LLVM} and GCC~\cite{GCC_compiler} compilers, are designed to be modular.
-For example, they make use of a common optimizer across all the architectures and programming languages supported.
-The common optimizer exposes to the software developer a large number of available code optimizations via compiler flags; for example, the LLVM's optimizer has 56 documented transformations~\cite{LLVM:passes2018}.
-The challenge then becomes to select and order the flags to create optimization configurations that can achieve the best resource usage possible for a given program and architecture.
-Due to the huge number of possible flag combinations and their possible orderings, it is impractical to explore the complete space of optimization configurations.
-Thus, finding optimal optimization configurations is still an open challenge.
+For example, they make use of a common, target-independent optimizer across all the architectures and programming languages supported.
+The common optimizer~\cite{Lattner:2012}, operates on a target-independent Intermediate Representation (IR).
+Each supported programming language is translated to this IR through a customized version of the compiler's front-end, and then the common optimizer can perform the generic optimizations on the generated IR.
+Finally, the IR can be translated to the machine code of a supported architecture through the target-specific back-end.
+Thus, all the supported architectures and programming languages can benefit from the generic optimizations implemented in the common optimizer.
+In this paper, we also refer to the LLVM's IR optimizer as the ``common optimizer''.